Osiris-Team/Osiris-Team/AI_COST_ESTIMATE.md

 4. **Cost Estimation:**
    - Sum up all predicted work hours.
-   - Multiply the total hours by €80 to calculate the initial total price.
    - Apply an efficiency discount by dividing the total hours by 2.
+   - **Final Price:** Multiply the total discounted hours by €80 and present the discounted total as the final price.
+   - **Final Price (Fiverr):** Add 20% to the final price to clarify the cost for Fiverr users.
    - Clearly show all calculation steps.
-   - **Final Price:** Present the discounted total as the final price.
-   - **Final Price (Fiverr):** Add 20% to the final price to clarify the cost for Fiverr users.

 5. **Delivery Timeline:**
-   - Calculate the estimated delivery time in weeks, assuming a single developer works 20 hours per week.
+   - Calculate the estimated delivery time in weeks, assuming a single developer works 20 hours per week and use the discounted hours.
    - Mention any factors that could affect the timeline.

 6. **Third-Party Tools and Technologies:**
-   - List all third-party tools, libraries, frameworks, and APIs that will be used.
+   - List all third-party tools, libraries, frameworks, and APIs that will be used, prefeer Java libraries and Vaadin when possible.
    - Provide a brief explanation for choosing each tool.

 7. **License and Legal Terms:**